 My rating: 4.5 of 5 stars

-***Thank you to Gay Romance Reviews for an advanced copy in exchange for an honest review.***
+***Thanks to NetGalley and the publisher for providing an advanced copy in exchange for an honest review.***